Cold and Flu season is upon us. The air gets chilled and we tend to spend more time indoors. According to the Center for Disease Control(CDC),

 millions or billions trapped inside your house.

 Bacteria - Virtually everywhere, bacteria can be a major cause of respiratory conditions.
 It can cause allergies, asthma, and even infections.
 Symptoms often include inflammation in the nose, throat, sinuses and lungs.

 Virus - More than 100 different types of viruses can cause you to have the common cold, but only influenza-type viruses A, B and C cause the flu.
 Although they are seasonal, Type A viruses mutate every year and transform into new

 strains, this is why you have to have a flu shot every year.

 These pollutants hide in your ducts and lay on tables, counter tops and other surfaces in your house.
-An air filter especially MERV 13 rating, captures influenza viruses before they spread into your indoor air and cause infection.
+An air filter, especially MERV 11 & 13 ratings, captures influenza viruses before they spread into your indoor air and cause infection.
 One of

 the simplest most effective things you can do is to change your furnace filter and schedule a yearly check-up.
 A fresh filter will help you maintain cleaner air quality, and help protect your loved ones from unnecessary health hazards.

 For an extended list of other pollutants that affects your indoor air, click here.